-Prerequisites for master's students: TR1001; CC1001 or CC1002.

-Encounters of people of various cultures and religious faiths have become more acute in our globalized and globalizing world.
-These encounters have triggered an array of responses and reactions, some wholesome and, at other times, destructive to our social life.
-We need to find wholesome and creative ways to dwell together if we are to thrive in our shared and highly interconnected world.
+Prerequisites for master's students: TR1001; CC1001 or CC1002; professor approval Planned frequency of offerings: annually ways to dwell together if we are to thrive in our shared and highly interconnected world.
 This course explores ways of thinking, dwelling, and acting that promote life-giving ways of relating across religious differences.
 Adopting this posture, this course, moreover, provides an avenue for students to develop theologies of religions that are faithful to their traditions while hospitable of others and to learn relevant ways of being church and of doing ministry in a religiously diverse world.